nuclio/nuclio/docs/reference/nuctl/nuctl.md

 #### Redeployment report interpretation
 Redeployment report contains 3 lists with function names - `Success, Skipped, Failed`.
-`Success` list contains the names of functions that were successfully redeployed.
+- `Success`: a list containing the names of functions that were successfully redeployed.
-`Skipped` list contains the functions redeployment process that were skipped.
+- `Skipped`: a list containing function names that the redeployment process has skipped.
-`Failed` list contains the functions that weren't successfully redeployed.
-For each failed function, the report contains fail descriptions and a boolean variable that shows if the rerun command can help.
+- `Failed`: a list containing the functions that failed redeploying.
+For each failed function, the report contains a failure descriptions and a boolean variable that shows whether rerunning the command can help.

 If `retryable == false` in your report, there are possible reasons: